daymade/agenty/docs/system_design.md

 This PoC *does not* initially cover:
 *   Direct integration with email servers (sending/receiving).
 Assumes email content is provided as input.
-*   Integration with live Mercury Insurance quoting APIs.
+*   Integration with live insurance quoting APIs.
 Mock data/logic will be used.
 *   Complex multi-turn conversation handling beyond the initial info request/discount check.
 *   Advanced error handling or user interface for the human agent.
 *   Support for other lines of business (Policy Change, Cancel, etc.).